Leaving Doesn’t Have to Be so Scary

 The fears end up trumping what is best for them in their individual lives.
 Leaving is too daunting.
 They dismiss the possibility of using support systems or don't have faith in them, and most importantly, they have trouble acknowledging their own resilience in the face of extreme challenges.

 The decision to stay or go involves weighing your expectations for the future against the quality of your life in the present.
 If you had a traumatic or chaotic childhood, and you have experienced great pain in previous relationships, your expectations may make leaving seem like a particularly bad bet.
 At least your current, miserable relationship is a known entity, and it couldn't possibly be as miserable as the rest of the wide, painful, disappointing world you've known.

 These negative beliefs make it hard to imagine that things might actually be okay in the future.
 Serenity, contentment, peace, relief – these feelings are so foreign that it’s unimaginable to believe they could ever belong to you.

-Meaningwhile, back in your life, you feel miserable with your partner, but you keep trying, and you keep hitting the same wall over and over.
+Meanwhile, you feel miserable with your partner but you keep trying, and you keep hitting the same wall over and over.
 You put your best face on for the kids (if you have them), but the extent to which you feel deflated and defeated is still apparent to them, no matter how hard you try to hide it.
 It’s because at your core, you feel miserable with yourself.
-You feel so broken down and beaten that change just seems too daunting, too overwhelming, and the self-loathing you feel at your own paralysis just disgusts you further.
+You feel so broken down that change just seems too daunting and too overwhelming.
+The self-loathing you feel at your own paralysis just disgusts you further.
 Making room for more positive options moving forward is for others, not for you, right?

 Your greatest challenge is to try to picture a life for yourself beyond your relationship.
 Consider that being out of the relationship might bring relief, contentment, peace, and serenity rather than perpetuating shame, fear, frustration, guilt, hopelessness, anger, and other negative feelings.